KolmogorovLab/hapdiff/README.md

 The output directory will contain `hapdiff_unphased.vcf.gz` and `hapdiff_phased.vcf.gz` files with structural variants.
 Both files represent the same SVs, but in either phased or unphased VCF.

+Output also contains `confident_regions.bed` that reflects the regions of the reference where SV calls are comprehensive.

 Source Installation